Meet the Faculty Diversity & Development Team

 After her postdoctoral training in breast cancer research at Duke University Medical Center, Dr. Ahn transitioned into science administration and managed biomedical graduate education and translational research programs at the University of North Carolina at Chapel Hill.
 In 2008, Dr. Ahn moved back to Duke where she had multiple roles, including research administration, management of a large cardiology research group, and launching and directing the Chancellor’s Clinical Leadership in Academic Medicine Program for faculty.
 In 2013, Dr. Ahn joined UT Southwestern as the Director of the Office of Faculty Diversity & Development and Office of Women’s Careers.
 As Director, Dr. Ahn is responsible for implementation of strategic plans, fostering key collaborations, and managing the team that delivers on the missions of both offices.

-In April 2020, Dr. Ahn earned her Certified Professional Co-Active Coach (CPCC) credential from the Co-Active Training Institute, and she actively provides leadership coaching for faculty, residents, and trainees.
+In April 2020, Dr. Ahn earned her Certified Professional Co-Active Coach (CPCC) credential from the Co-Active Training Institute.
+In December 2020, she earned her Associate Certified Coach (ACC) credential from the International Coaching Federation.
+She actively provides leadership coaching for faculty, residents, and trainees.